Agronomic Services — Agrotips

 - Fertilize centipedegrass lawns in June.

 The nitrogen fertilization rate and schedule for centipedegrass are different from those of other warm-season grasses.
 Centipede requires only 0.5 pound of nitrogen per 1000 square feet per year, and all of this amount should be applied in June.
 The majority of centipede growth problems that are fertility related result from applying too much lime and phosphorus or inadequately maintaining soil potassium levels.
 These problems can be prevented by soil sampling and following recommendations.
 If you have not taken a soil sample in the last two or three years, you may want to do so to find out your lawn's fertility needs.
-When filling out the Soil Sample Information form, remember that centipedegrass has its own crop code (022).
+When filling out the Soil Sample Information form, use the crop code (022) specifically assigned to centipedegrass.

 Important Reminder: Do not fertilize cool-season lawn grasses—fescue, ryegrass and bluegrass—during the summer.
 Wait until September.